UseYourActive/Company_Management_System/README.md

-# Employee Management System with Spring Boot
+# Company Management System with Spring Boot

-This project is a comprehensive Employee Management System built using Spring Boot.
+This project is a comprehensive Company Management System built using Spring Boot.
 It employs various Spring Cloud technologies to ensure robustness and scalability.

 ## Spring Cloud Technologies Utilized: